carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

 ``llvm.dbg.value`` intrinsic is created for each assignment, recording the variable's new location.
 Compared with the ``llvm.dbg.declare`` intrinsic:

-* A dbg.value terminates the effect of any preceeding dbg.values for (any overlapping fragments of) the specified variable.
+* A dbg.value terminates the effect of any preceding dbg.values for (any overlapping fragments of) the specified variable.
 * The dbg.value's position in the IR defines where in the instruction stream the variable's value changes.